Nimaoth/Nev/README.md

 ![Build and tests](https://github.com/Nimaoth/Absytree/actions/workflows/main.yml/badge.svg?event=push)

-This is still very early in developement and very experimental!
+This is still very early in developement and very experimental.
+Use at your own risk!

-Written in Nim

 ## Programming Language + Editor